Skip navigation

 Abstract

 Begomoviruses transmitted by whiteflies cause severe crop losses worldwide.
 Individual strains or isolates have a narrower host range, but collectively begomoviruses infect a wide range of plants.
-Begomovirus genomes undergo frequent recombination and mutations that confer a selective advantage in interactions with specific host factors facilitating host range adaptation, resulting in rapid emergence of new strains with adapted host range.
-In this study we examine the processes by which the begomoviruses can acquire and lose hosts by exchanging fragments of the viral genomes between a variant of tomato leaf curl New Delhi virus only infecting cucumber (ToLCNDV-C), tomato leaf curl Karnataka virus only infecting tomato (ToLCKV-T), and a ToLCNDV strain infecting both tomato and cucumber (ToLCNDV-T&C).
-We map the region responsible for tomato host loss to be a 63 nucleotide (nt) region in the C-terminal of the transcriptional activator/ replication enhancer protein (TrAP/REn) regions of ToLCNDV.
-We test known host proteins reported to interact with this region using yeast two hybrid approach and find divergence in interactions with host proteins PCNA and AGO1.
-Finally, we find that the TrAP/REn region of DNA-A in conjunction with DNA-B can confer ToLCKV-T the ability to weakly infect its non-host, cucumber and ToLCNDV-C to infect its non-host tomato.
-Our studies reveal that multiple complex intra-virus interactions between viral proteins and virus-host interactions govern infectivity, virus accumulation, and symptom severity.
+Begomovirus genomes undergo frequent recombination and mutations that confer a selective advantage in interactions with specific host factors facilitating host range adaptation, resulting in the rapid emergence of new strains with adapted host range.
+In this study, we examined the processes by which the begomoviruses can acquire and lose hosts by exchanging fragments of the viral genomes between a variant of tomato leaf curl New Delhi virus only infecting cucumber (ToLCNDV-C), tomato leaf curl Karnataka virus only infecting tomato (ToLCKV-T), and a ToLCNDV strain infecting both tomato and cucumber (ToLCNDV-T&C).
+We mapped the region responsible for tomato host loss to a 63 nucleotide (nt) region in the C-terminal of the transcriptional activator/replication enhancer protein (TrAP/REn) regions of ToLCNDV.
+We tested known host proteins reported to interact with this region using the yeast two-hybrid approach and found divergence in interactions with host proteins PCNA and AGO1.
+Finally, we found that the TrAP/REn region of DNA-A in conjunction with DNA-B can confer ToLCKV-T the ability to weakly infect its non-host, cucumber, and ToLCNDV-C to infect its non-host, tomato.
+Our studies reveal that multiple complex intra-virus interactions between viral proteins and virus–host interactions govern infectivity, virus accumulation and symptom severity.

 Item Type: Article